Gibbon House greenwich, nj

 The Gibbon House c.1730

-In 1730 Nicholas Gibbon who had inherited more than 3,000 acres of land nearby, bought a 16 acre lot in Greenwich on which he built a replica of a London townhouse he had admired.
+In 1730, Nicholas Gibbon, an English maritime merchant, bought a 16 acre lot in Greenwich after inheriting more than 3,000 acres of land nearby from his uncle.
+On this 16 acre lot, he built a replica of a London townhouse he had admired.
 The brick, fired on the property, was laid in the Flemish Bond pattern brought from Kent, England: this design is achieved by using a red stretcher and blue header producing a definite and attractive pattern.
 Rubbed brick is a further architectural feature, outlining each door and window opening as well as being used to emphasize the four corners of the house.
+The house is a well-preserved representation of Georgian architecture in the eighteenth century.

 The home, appropriately furnished with products of 18th and 19th century artisans, contains a reception hall, a paneled dining room, a formal drawing room and a kitchen dominated by a huge walk-in fireplace in which demonstrations of colonial open-fire cooking are conducted.
 There is a small store on the back porch where post cards, gifts, and a fine collection of books and pamphlets on the history of the area may be purchased.